About Harvest Campus

 In 2009, FEFC offered a few acres to the community for gardens.
 In 2010, Harvest Gardens was more formally organized with 350 plots and 150 gardeners.
 The gardens grew again in 2011 to 960 plots and 475 gardeners, in 2012 with 1240 plots and 625 gardeners, and from 2013 to 2020 with 1160 plots and over 1000 gardeners.
 Starting in 2021 the garden size was reduced to 700 plots.

-In 2021, 7 acres on the west end of the property were set aside for construction of a Senior Living facility, named Harmony Gardens.
-Owned and operated by Cassia, a partner organization with FEFC, it will provide a full continuum of independent living, assisted living, memory care, transitional care and skilled nursing.
-The facility is scheduled to open late 2022.
+In 2021, 7 acres on the west end of the property were set aside for construction of a Senior Living facility.
+Harmony Gardens, opened in late 2022.
+Owned and operated by Cassia, a partner organization with FEFC, it provides a full continuum of independent living, assisted living, memory care, transitional care and skilled nursing.

 Sometime in the future, FEFC plans to expand the church facility on the Harvest Campus.
 In the meantime, we're enjoying sharing the land God has given with the community.